Brady-Malott/javascript-snake/README.md

 # JavaScript-Snake

 Classic Snake game built with vanilla JavaScript.
-Move the Snake with WASD.
+Move the snake with WASD.